Cross Lanes School, 1742-1964

 Heather was an invaluable supporter, encourager and provider of information and images that I have used throughout the website.
 I owe her an enormous amount of gratitude.
 Sadly she did not live to see it all go online.

-Below is a photograph of the mill dam, known locally as Dam Steaks, which Heather, Sheila and Agnes crossed on their journey to school.
+Below is a photograph of the mill dam, known locally as Dam Stakes, which Heather, Sheila and Agnes crossed on their journey to school.
 The photograph is taken when Bishopdale Beck was in flood.
 The dam sadly no longer exists as it was destroyed by the storms of 1994.

 Heather Ann Percival (1938-2007),